wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 ## 2021-35.x Release Notes

 * **Sampling Policies**: If you can't find traces in Wavefront because Intelligent Sampling discarded them, you can now create a sampling policy.
 Sampling policies let Wavefront know that you want to keep specific traces.
-A sampling policy can affect your costs because more trace data is stored.
 See [Managing Sampling Policies](trace_sampling_policies.html) for details.
+  {% include note.html content="Sampling policies impact the volume of data ingested by Wavefront and can affect your costs.
+See [Track the Volume of Trace Data Stored in Wavefront](trace_data_sampling.html#track-the-volume-of-trace-data-stored-in-wavefront) for details on the number of spans you store in Wavefront with the sampling policies." %}

 * **OpenTelemetry**: Reorganized the distributed tracing documentation to include OpenTelemetry.
   {% include important.html content="OpenTelemetry is still at it is early stage.
 Therefore, if you run into issues when configuring Wavefront with OpenTelemetry, contact [Wavefront Technical Support](wavefront_support_feedback.html#support) for help." %}